Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Dataset

 Note: Please do not produce a conversation where one person is asking about the meaning of the proverb.

 \end{mdframed}

 Instructions to create the answers:

-\begin{mdframed} What does the person mean? \begin{itemize} \item Identify the person that used the proverb in the conversation. \item Write down a short sentence in the OPT1 column, state what the person mean by the proverb in this conversation. \item Write down a negative of OPT1 in the OPT2 column. \end{itemize} \end{mdframed}
+\begin{mdframed} What does the person mean? \begin{itemize} \item Identify the person who used the proverb in the conversation. \item Write down a short sentence in the OPT1 column, state what the person means by the proverb in this conversation. \item Write down a negative of OPT1 in the OPT2 column. \end{itemize} \end{mdframed}